DataBiosphere/data-portal/content/document/creating-content/overview.md

 Each top level left nav document may have 0 or more child documents.

 #Site Map
-The sitemap is controlled by a siteMap.js file in the Data Portal Repository.
+The site-map is controlled by a site-map.yaml file in the Data Portal Repository.
 This file is a json file that defines the structure of website.
 Reach out on the [Content Team Slack Channel](https://slack.com/app_redirect?channel=CA53K2C3A&team=T2EQJFTMJ) for help getting modifications made to the site map.